This story was originally published in full at Krochet Kids Intl. on February 3, 2016.

 From start to finish, “the Becks” is entirely and solely created by one individual woman, the woman who signs the label.
 This approach to ethical fashion allows you to connect with the person who made your product.

 No product is complete without the signature of the woman who made it.
 This signature is a symbol of pride for her and an indicator of the job, mentorship, and education she is receiving while in our program.
-She is on a path to empowerment, and you can wear “the Becks” or any KK International item knowing that your purchase facilitates this.
+She is on a path to empowerment, and you can always wear “the Becks” or any KK International item knowing that your purchase facilitates this.
 Take pride in what you wear.